Scientific Directors

 Sara Binder, B.Sc.

-Sara Binder works as a research assistant at the CCNU.
+Sara Binder works as a research assistant and master student at the CCNU.
 Her main duties are to help perform MRI scans with dogs and humans, dog fMRI training, and supporting the research team with various administrative tasks.
+As part of her master thesis she is also involved in developing a new analysis pipeline for dog neuroimaging and investigates the neural bases of social interaction perception in dogs.

 Contact: sara.binder@univie.ac.at